 Referees are required to provide references using the Inn's online scholarship application system.
 The online scholarship application form will allow unique access for each of your referees to provide their references.
 Details on referee eligibility and guidance for referees on completing references can be found in Notes to Scholarship Referees.

 If shortlisted, you will be interviewed in June (exact interview dates will be published on the online application form).

-Awards and benefactors
+Scholarships and benefactors

-David Karmel Entrance Awards
+David Karmel Scholarship

 - Founded by a family trust in memory of David Karmel CBE QC (1907-1982)

 - Admitted 1925, called 1928, Bencher 1954, Treasurer 1970

 The Anthony Bessemer Clark Scholarship

 - Founded by Mrs Helen Bessemer Clark in memory of her husband, Anthony Bessemer Clark (1940-1996), called 1968

 - Preference will be given to applicants who have demonstrated a determination for the Bar by transferring from other careers